rspamd/rspamd/doc/markdown/migration.md

 }
 ~~~

+### Settings changes

+Settings system has been completely reworked.
+It is now a lua plugin that
+registers pre-filter and assign settings according to some dynamic map or
+a static configuration.
+Should you want to use the new settings system then
+please check the recent [documentation](https://rspamd.com/doc/configuration/settings.html).
+The old settings have been completely removed from rspamd.

 ### Lua changes

 There are many changes in lua API and some of them are unfortunately breaking ones.